JackXueIndiana/Azure-Cognitive-Translation/README.md

 Document Translator can also use custom MT systems trained via the Microsoft Translator Hub (https://microsoft.com/translator/hub.aspx).

 Step 2.
-Get a Azure Cognitive Service Translation key by search "Translator Text" and copy the key to Microsfot Document TRanslator Setting panal.
+Get an Azure Cognitive Service Translation key by search "Translator Text" in Azure Portal (https://portal.azure.com) and copy the key to Microsfot Document TRanslator Setting panal.

 Step 3: Upload an English txt file, say english.txt, to the app, and selelct the to/from languages, say, English/Francais